dobots/aim/index.md

 # Dodedodo - Artificial Intelligence for you!

-[Dodedodo](http://www.dodedodo.com/) is an "internet of things" infrastructure.
+[Dodedodo](http://www.dodedodo.com/) is an **internet of things** infrastructure.
 More than other software packages it provides machine learning and artificial intelligence algorithms for everyone to use in their applications.
-Why the internet of things?
+But... why the internet of things?
 We would like answer that question with a few questions of our own:

 * Why would you want to come home to a cold house?
 * Why would you want to turn on the lights yourself?